diverse-project/tuxart/README.md

 # Welcome to TuxArt

 The **goal** of TuxArt is to create as many different [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)) as possible configuration files of the Linux kernel.
 We are developping a Python-based generator that can produces the Tux of your machine, a family of Tux (as a gif or grid), or a custom Tux.
 You can even use a Docker image to play with TuxArt!
+You're warmly welcomed to participate: we are seeking ideas, creations, artists, coders to help improving the Tux generator.
 ![tux grid](tuxart/examples/TuxFamily.png)

 ## Context